Federicorapi/Daily-codes/README.md

 # Internship
-Matlab codes wrote daily on the go during the internship at ENS - Paris
+Matlab codes I wrote on the go during the internship at ENS - Paris